davidiles/Status_of_Birds_seabird_analysis_2023/README.md

-# Status_of_Seabirds
+# Analysis of Canadian colonial seabird data for 2023 State of Canada's Birds.

- Analysis of seabird colony trends for ECCC's status and trend assessments, used for 2022 State of Canada's Birds report.
+ Analysis of seabird colony trends for ECCC's status and trend assessments, used for 2023 State of Canada's Birds report.

  Analysis was conducted separately for each region (Arctic, Atlantic, Pacific).